Vestibular Disorders affect children

 - Part II: Assessment - Clinicians can use easy and inexpensive screening tests to determine whether a child should be referred to an otolaryngologist or audiologist for specific laboratory testing to determine whether or not the child has vestibular dysfunction.

-- Part III: Treatment - Based on results of screening and/or diagnostic testing, treatment - both medical and rehabilitation - should be prescribed.
+- Part III: Treatment - Based on the results of screening and/or diagnostic testing, treatment - both medical and rehabilitation - should be prescribed.

 - Research: More than 1 in 20 U.S. children have dizziness and balance problems.
 Read more about the epidemiology of dizziness and balance problems in children in the United States from the National Institutes of Health.